Table of Contents

 So after a conversation with a fellow GP registrar the other day, we got onto the subject of Islamic savings.
 I have to say, I had never heard of this concept.
 I hadn’t realised that under Sharia Law, the principle of paying or charging interest is not allowed.
-This means that the way I teach others how to save and invest is prohibitive to people who follow Sharia Law, and I was shocked!
+This means that the way I teach others how to save and invest is prohibitive to people who follow Sharia (or Shariah) Law, and I was shocked!
 This is the problem with personal bias – you can only really look at a problem from your own perspective and education.
 It takes others to highlight the differences.

 So today I thought I would write about what I have learnt regarding Islamic saving and investing.
 Some of the investing principles that I will be discussing may appeal to you even you do not follow Sharia Law, because they have some overlap with ethical investing too.

 “comes from a combination of sources including the Qur’an (the Muslim holy book), the Hadith (sayings and conduct of the prophet Muhammad) and Fatwas (the rulings of Islamic scholars)”

 The article goes further to say that “Sharia Law regulates all human actions and puts them into five categories: obligatory, recommended, permitted, disliked or forbidden.”